Your Price Tag for the Most Luxurious First-Class Tickets

-Based in Tokyo, ANA serves dozens of international destinations, including Kuala Lumpur, Malaysia, and Ho Chi Minh, Vietnam.
-A First Class, full flex (flexible) ticket from Houston to Singapore costs around $15,872.
+Based in Tokyo, Japan, ANA serves dozens of international destinations, including Kuala Lumpur and Ho Chi Minh, Vietnam.
+A First Class, full flex (flexible) ticket from Houston to Singapore costs around $11,180.

 To better enjoy your time at the airport, relax in the ANA lounge until it’s time to depart.
-On board in your semi-private cube, you will surely enjoy lounging with your cashmere and organic cotton lap rug or reclining on the conditioning mattress.
-Stay busy with a personal entertainment system that includes movies, games, e-books, SKY LIVE TV and music.
+On board in your semi-private cube, you will surely enjoy lounging with your feather down comforter and white duck down pillow.
+Stay busy with a personal entertainment system on a 43-inch 4K monitor that includes movies, games, e-books, SKY LIVE TV and music.

 The menu features foods selected by the Connoisseurs, a group of renowned chefs from around the world.
 Savor Japanese Kaiseki-style delicacies or opt for modern European dishes.

 First-class passengers aboard Qantas receive assistance from First Hosts upon arrival at the airport.
 Relax in the First Lounge, which offers a gourmet menu, open or private seating and complimentary spa services.